Babe McCarthy

 James Harrison "Babe" McCarthy (October 1, 1923 – March 17, 1975), was an American professional and collegiate basketball coach.
 McCarthy was originally from Baldwyn, Mississippi.
 McCarthy may best be remembered for Mississippi State's appearance in the 1963 NCAA Men's Division I Basketball Tournament when his all-white team sneaked out of town in order to face Loyola University Chicago, which had four black starters.

 In March 1975, McCarthy died as a result of colon cancer.

 Early life

 McCarthy was from Baldwyn, Mississippi, and played high school basketball at Tupelo Junior High School.
 After high school he attended Mississippi State University where he was a member of Sigma Pi fraternity.
 He did not play college basketball.
 He served in the Air Force and then began coaching high school basketball at his alma mater in 1947.
+He coached them to a state championship in 1948.
 He was recalled to the Air Force for the Korean War and coached an Air Force team in Memphis, Tennessee, to third place in an Air Force tournament.
 After the Air Force he officiated SEC games before becoming the Mississippi State coach in 1955.